codeclan/codeclan-git-setup/README.md

 Please create a new key at https://github.com/settings/keys SSH key copied to clipboard, just paste it into GitHub.
 ```

+## Context

+When you get a new development machine, there are a bunch of things you need to do to set up Git properly, namely:

+ * `git config --global user.name "YOUR NAME"`
+ * `git config --global user.email "your@email.com"`
+ * `ssh-keygen -t ed25519 -C "your@email.com"`
+ * copy `~/.ssh/id_ed25519.pub` to the clipboard

+This script does these things for you!

+(Requires Node.js)

 ## Updating the script (Instructors):